floribau/stable-baselines3-contrib-grpo/EXPERIMENT_RLIABLE_USAGE.md

 ### Preparatory Changes for using Optuna
 In order to use it, you need to first define a `sampler` and a `converter` function for the algorithm in [`rl_zoo3/hyperparams_opt.py`](.venv/lib/python3.10/site-packages/rl_zoo3/hyperparams_opt.py), and register the two in the `HYPERPARAMS_SAMPLER` and `HYPERPARAMS_CONVERTER` dicts.
+Also, make sure that a .yml file with default hyperparams is added to the [`hyperparams`](sb3_contrib/hyperparams) directory for your custom algorithm.

 Example converter function for GRPO: